 Diet is a vital part of managing diabetes.
-The foods you eat can either trigger inflammation and spikes in high blood pressure, or help stabilize blood pressure levels.
+Indeed, the foods you eat can either trigger inflammation and spikes in high blood pressure, or help stabilize blood sugar and improve blood pressure levels.
 Certain foods and supplements can help you manage diabetes naturally.
 So what foods are good for diabetics?
 Keep reading to learn about diabetic diet foods and supplements.

 Diabetic Diet Plan